korningf/arch-ops/box/dsp/win/devpc.md

 ##  9. AWS-cli  ([!] missing from chocoserver!)

-_TODO AWS-cli should be manadtory, It is missing from our chocoserver_
+_TODO AWS-cli should be mandatory, It is missing from our chocoserver_

 _TODO we should get the PcEng PcDev team to approve an provide it ASAP_